richardgreg/catalog-project/README.md

 ## About

-This is a **RESTful** web application, using the Python framework **Flask,** that provides a list of items (books) within a variety of _categories_ (genres) as well as provide a user registration and authentication system.
+This is a **RESTful** web application, using the Python framework **Flask,** which provides a list of items (books) within a variety of _categories_ (genres) as well as provides user registration and authentication system.
 Registered users will have the ability to **post,** **edit** and **delete** their own items.

 `'/' or '/categories'` - Homepage displaying categories and successful login.